Azure/Industrial-IoT/README.md

         ]

 ### Configuration via OPC UA method calls
-OPC Publisher has an OPC UA Server integrated, which could be accessed on port 62222.
-If the hostname is `publisher`, then the URI of the endpoint is: `opc.tcp://pub-test:62222/UA/Publisher`
+OPC Publisher has an OPC UA Server integrated, which can be accessed on port 62222.
+If the hostname is `publisher`, then the URI of the endpoint is: `opc.tcp://publisher:62222/UA/Publisher`
 This endpoint exposes three methods:
   - PublishNode
   - UnpublishNode